 Heat an oven to 150˚C.

-To make the coulis, put the handful of whole strawberries in a blender with the icing sugar.
+Add a handful of whole strawberries to a blender with the icing sugar.
 Blitz until puréed.

 Whisk the double cream into soft peaks.